babdellghani/Kasper-Template/README.md

-# Template2-HTML-CSS
+# Template 2-HTML-CSS
-Pyrim Template A responsive HTML5 website template built with CSS and JavaScript.
+Kasper Template A responsive HTML5 website template built with CSS and JavaScript.

 ## Overview
 This is a reusable template for building fast, modern websites.
 Key features include: